psilord/cricket-docs/ref.md

     2. Example

-        The value is a coefficient between 0 and 1 that represents a linearly inerpolated value from -1 to 1.
-It is this interpolated value that is emitted by the constant function.

-        In this example, the .5 value actually means to emit a constant value halfway from -1 to 1, which is 0 in the range -1 to 1.
-Then, render-map will rescale this to fit into the color gamut, resulting in a color that is (red: .5, green: .5, blue: .5).
-Be aware of the remapping of ranges with this function.
+        We get gray with this result because the constant 0 is in the middle between -1 which is black, and 1, which is white.

         ```lisp
-        (c:-> (c:constant .5 :seed "example")
+        (c:-> (c:constant 0 :seed "example")
           (c:make-map :width 256 :height 256)
           (c:render-map)
           (c:write-image arg))